 At MWC Barcelona, Lenovo DCG will be taking the covers off its new edge server that is slightly larger than a ThinkPad.
 Known as the ThinkSystem SE350, it is a purpose-built server that half the width and significantly shorter than a traditional server, making it ideal for deployment in tight spaces.
 It can be mounted on a wall, stacked on a shelf or mounted in a rack.

 Lenovo DCG says given its compact size, it enables increased processing power, storage and network to be placed where data is generated, allowing actions resulting from the analysis of that data to take place more quickly.

-Given these kinds of edge servers are generally deployed outside of secure data centres, they include security measures that encrypt the data stored on the device if it is tampered with, only enabling authorised users to access it.
+Given these kinds of edge servers are generally deployed outside of secure data centers, they include security measures that encrypt the data stored on the device if it is tampered with, only enabling authorised users to access it.

 “There is tremendous opportunity to help customers realise the power that edge computing can bring to their organisations,” says Lenovo executive vice president and Lenovo DCG president Kirk Skaugen.

-“We’ve made significant focused investments in our IoT and Telco offerings over the past year with several strategic partners, enabling connectivity from the edge to the data centre.
+“We’ve made significant focused investments in our IoT and Telco offerings over the past year with several strategic partners, enabling connectivity from the edge to the data center.
 We are committed to supporting industry open source initiatives, including the Open RAN, and Lenovo looks forward to co-chairing the Open RAN (O-RAN) Cloudification and Orchestration groups.”